-For fiscal 2011, the target bonus awards under our Senior Executive Incentive Compensation Plan for each of our named executive officers, as a percentage of base salary earned during the fiscal year, are summarized in the table below.
+For fiscal 2012, the target bonus awards under our Senior Executive Incentive Compensation Plan for each of our named executive officers, as a percentage of base salary earned during the fiscal year, are summarized in the table below.
 These target bonus amounts were set at levels the compensation committee determined were appropriate in order to achieve our objective of retaining those executives who perform at or above the levels necessary for us to achieve our business plan, which, among other things, involved growing our company in a cost-effective way.

-Incentive Bonus Award Opportunity (% of base salary)
+Incentive Bo Incentive Bonus Award Opportunity (% of base salary)

-Threshold Maximum

-(50% of target (150% of target

-opportunity) Target (100%) opportunity)
+Threshold (30% of target opportunity) Target (100%) Maximum (162.5% of target opportunity)

-Colin M. Angle 50% 100% 150%
+Colin M. Angle 30.0% 100% 162.500%

-John J. Leahy 32.5% 65% 97.5%
+John J. Leahy 22.5% 75% 121.875%

-Joseph W. Dyer 32.5% 65% 97.5%

-Jeffrey A. Beck 32.5% 65% 97.5%
+Jeffrey A. Beck 19.5% 65% 105.625%

-Robert L. Moses 32.5% 65% 97.5%
+Joseph W. Dyer 19.5% 65% 105.625%

+Glen D. Weinstein 18.0% 60% 97.500%

+Russell J. Campanello 18.0% 60% 97.500%

-We designed our Senior Executive Incentive Compensation Plan to focus our executives on achieving key corporate financial objectives and strategic milestones, and to reward substantial achievement of these company financial objectives and strategic milestones.
-The 2011 performance goals and cash incentive payment criteria established by the compensation committee under our Senior Executive Incentive Compensation Plan were designed to require significant effort and operational success on the part of our named executive officers for achievement.
+We designed our Senior Executive Incentive Compensation Plan to focus our executives on achieving key corporate financial objectives and strategic milestones, and to reward for substantial achievement of these company objectives.
+The 2012 performance goals and cash incentive payment criteria established by the compensation committee under our Senior Executive Incentive Compensation Plan were designed to require significant effort and operational success on the part of our named executive officers for achievement.

-While the Senior Executive Incentive Compensation Plan is designed to provide cash incentive payments based upon objectively determinable formulas that tie cash incentive payments to specific financial goals and strategic milestones, the compensation committee retains the discretion to reduce cash incentive payments under the Senior Executive Incentive Compensation Plan based upon additional factors.
+While the Senior Executive Incentive Compensation Plan is designed to provide cash incentive payments based upon objectively determinable formulas that tie cash incentive payments to specific financial goals and strategic milestones, the compensation committee retains the discretion to adjust cash incentive payments under the Senior Executive Incentive Compensation Plan based upon additional factors.

-For each named executive officer, 100% of his target cash incentive compensation in 2011 was tied to key financial and operating performance measures.
+For each named executive officer, 100% of his target cash incentive compensation in 2012 was tied to key financial and operating performance measures.

-The following table summarizes the performance measures, associated weightings and goals for Messrs.
-Angle, Leahy and Dyer.
-As discussed previously, the payout opportunity ranges from 50% of the target incentive opportunity for achieving threshold level of performance to 150% of the target incentive opportunity for achieving maximum level of performance.
+The following table summarizes the performance measures, associated weightings and goals for each of the named executive officers.
+As discussed previously, the payout opportunity ranges from 30% of the target incentive opportunity for achieving threshold level of performance to 162.5% of the target incentive opportunity for achieving maximum level of performance.

-Performance Goal Performance Measure Weighting Threshold Target Maximum Adjusted EBITDA, excluding cash incentive compensation expense 75% \$ 56.5 million \$ 70.6 million \$ 84.7 million Revenue 15% \$365.8 million \$457.3 million \$548.8 million "Overall Company Performance"(1) 10%
+Performance Goal Performance Measure Weighting Threshold Target Maximum Adjusted EBITDA, excluding cash incentive compensation expense 60% \$76.9 million \$85.4 million \$102.5 million Revenue 40% \$404.4 million \$505.5 million \$606.6 million